xuankimtran/docs-1/pages/katalon-studio/docs/git-integration.md

 ## Commit

 The **Commit** option allows users to view all current changes and decide which changes are to be stored in the local branch.
-Refer to Git document on [Commit](https://git-scm.com/docs/git-commit) for detailed command.
+For more information on the commit command, refer to this Git document: [Commit](https://git-scm.com/docs/git-commit).

-1. On the main toolbar, select the **Git icon > Commit**.
+1. In the main toolbar, click the **Git icon > Commit**.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/git-integration/image2017-2-22-143A383A43.png" alt="commit" width=30%>